swiftwasm/WasmKit/README.md

 ## Minimum Supported Swift Version

-The minimum supported version is Swift 6.0, which is the version used to bootstrap the Swift toolchain in [ci.swift.org](https://ci.swift.org/).
+The minimum supported version is Swift 6.0, which is the version used to bootstrap the Swift toolchain on [ci.swift.org](https://ci.swift.org/).

 ## Testing